-From these sets of dependency paths the selection tool computes a (usually much smaller) set of maximal discriminants.
+Figure 6: Two readings of the sentence Jan zag het meisje represented as sets of dependency paths.
+An '\' indicates a maximal discriminant much smaller) set of maximal discriminants.
 This set of maximal discriminants consists of the triples with the shortest dependency paths that encode a certain difference between parses.
-In example 6 the triples $s:su:det = det \ het \ and \ s:su = np \ het \ meisje$ always co-occur, but the latter has a shorter dependency path and is therefore a maximal discriminant.
+In example 6 the triples s:su:det = det het and s:su = np het meisje always co-occur, but the latter has a shorter dependency path and is therefore a maximal discriminant.
 Other types of discriminants are lexical and constituent discriminants.
 Lexical discriminants represent ambiguities that result form lexical analysis, e.g. a word with an uppercase first letter can be interpreted as either a proper name or the same word without the upper case first letter.
 Constituent discriminants define groups of words as constituents without specifying the type of the constituent.